 Attention COE OL Faculty and those using OL staff services!
 Significant changes to our lecture capture initiative are coming for Spring 2014 semester.
 Please refer to the transitional information below for additional information and contact Dr. Sherri Restauri email@example.com" directly with any questions on this, or to arrange training.

 We are moving from our previous lecture capture system – Mediasite – to a new lecture capture system – Panopto – that will be in use campus-wide in a number of different buildings, available to all faculty on campus.
-This transition entails new hardware and software components in the DL classrooms, as well as a change in videography provisions with class recordings.
+This transition entails new hardware and software components in the OL classrooms, as well as a change in videography provisions with class recordings.
 Additionally, many of our procedures will be modified and updated to reflect this new technology usage.
 We will continue to provide examination proctoring, and document distribution with delivery as we have in the past.
-An updated Spring 2014 DL Policies & Procedures document will be provided before the new term begins to further detail all changes.
+An updated Spring 2014 OL Policies & Procedures document will be provided before the new term begins to further detail all changes.